Love? That was not what I expected.

-- Each day try something new to eat or drink or a different way of working and traveling.
+- Each day, try something new to eat or drink or a different way of working or traveling.

 - Finding balance

 - Think about when you showed too little or too much curiosity.
-Perhaps you looked, or gave the impression of, being bored, or you were too curious, too intrusive?
+Perhaps you looked bored, or you were too curious, too intrusive.